 Sini graduated as Master of Music at the Sibelius Academy where she attended the early music classes of Petra Aminoff, Rabbe Forsman and Jari S. Puhakka.
 She studied traverso at the Metropolia University of Applied Sciences in Helsinki with Pauliina Fred.
 Sini and her husband, harpsichordist Matias Häkkinen, promote early music on the Finnish cultural scene by organizing events for the arts association Café Baroque.
 She is also the secretary of the Finnish Recorder Society.

 Tuition is offered in both solo and ensemble playing of the viol.
 The viol and cello players have usually been very popular during the course, everyone needs a continuo string player.
 The course offers a rare opportunity to real viol consort playing!

-Hosia is a teacher at Länsi-Helsingin Musiikkiopisto (West Helsinki Music College) and the Sibelius Academy.
-As a member of the Fibo Collegium (education working group of the Finnish Baroque Orchestra) she has the privilege of travelling all around Finland to spread the good news of early music.
+Louna is a teacher at the Länsi-Helsingin Musiikkiopisto (West Helsinki Music College) and the Sibelius Academy.
+As a member of the Fibo Collegium (the Finnish Baroque Orchestra’s teaching group) she has the privilege of travelling all around Finland to spread the good news of early music.

 The class will offer an insight into the secrets of the baroque violin.
 You do not necessarily need to have a baroque violin in order to participate the course (but it helps, of course!).

 MINNA KANGAS studied violin and baroque violin playing at the Sibelius Academy and on master courses.
 She has been tutored by many different violinists, including Paavo Pohjola, Kaija Saarikettu, Monica Hugget, Ana Chumanchenko and Kreeta-Maria Kentala.
 Minna received her Master's degree from the Sibelius Academy with baroque violin as her main instrument.